-“When I started leading tours of the Met for my friends, I didn’t know it would become a business….
-But we had momentum—friends of friends kept coming on tour, and then people started finding our website, and we started to create a movement.”
+“When I started leading tours of the Met for my friends, I didn’t know it would become a business… But we had momentum—friends of friends kept coming on tour, and then people started finding our website and we started to create a movement,” said Gray.

 Five years ago, Jamie Lackey, who had been a social worker for almost two decades, was struggling to decide whether to continue working or stay home with her two kids.
 Then it dawned on her: The moms she worked with in her role as a social worker didn’t have this choice.
 They often worked multiple jobs, reused disposable diapers and struggled to put food on the table.

 Lackey founded Helping Mamas out of her garage and her friend’s basement.
-What began as a small project collecting baby items for children birth through age 12 has grown into a nonprofit that has served over 50,000 children and donated over 1 million items to low-income women and children in Georgia.
+What began as a small project collecting baby items for children, from newborns through age 12, has grown into a nonprofit that has served over 50,000 children and donated over one million items to low-income women and children in Georgia.

 Still not ready to dive in?
 The following are all tips and tricks for starting before you’re ready: